 Cold weather means comforting soups and stews are on repeat on our dinner tables.
 Here are eight of our favorites to warm your body and nourish your soul.

 From record snowfalls (I’m talking to you, Buffalo) to record rainfall (raise your hand, California) to -9°F temps coupled with power outages (that would be us in Connecticut), few of us have been spared.

 If we’ve ever needed comforting soups and stews, it’s this winter.

-Yet I’ve exactly been a big soup fan, but this month I’ve sat at the table many a time, soupspoon at the ready.
+Yet I’ve not exactly been a big soup fan, but this month I’ve sat at our table many a time, soupspoon at the ready.
 It just felt…right.
 Ya know?

 These recipes will keep you in good stead for weeks (and storms) to come.
 Of course, if you’d like to zhuzh things up a bit, you can bake off a loaf of herby sourdough bread or pastrami-and-cheese stuffed babka.

 A simple apple, celery, and walnut salad is a great sidekick to any of these soups.

 And, well, if gilding the lily is your thing, these buttery sablé cookies or these indulgent double chocolate pots de crème are just the ticket.

 Whatever you do, please stay warm, dry, and full.